contentful/slash-developers/docs/tutorials/general/delivery-api-lambda-and-api-gateway.md

 2. Make sure the "Node.js" runtime is selected
 3. Choose the option to upload a zip file, then upload the file created in step 1.2.
 4. Leave the "Handler" input set to it's default value of `index.handler`.
-5. In the "Role" dropdown, select "New Role > Basic execution role"
-  - This will pop up a new window where you must confirm the creation of the role.
+5. In the "Role" dropdown, select "New Role > Basic execution role".
+This will pop up a new window where you must confirm the creation of the role.
 6. Finally, click "Next" and "Create function" after reviewing the settings.

 ### 1.3.
 Test the lambda function